 - I started making and selling earrings.
 Something I started partly as a hobby and a way to raise money for our building fund at church has developed into providing a little extra money for our family.
 I have met so many amazing people—relationships I wouldn’t have if I didn’t take that step of faith.

-- We decided to paint our kitchen cabinets white at the beginning of the year.
+We decided to paint our kitchen cabinets white at the beginning of the year.
 I still don’t have them completed.
 I really thought I would have that done by now, but I still have some brown ones by the refrigerator.
 What projects have you started that are not completed?
-Maybe we can finish them together!
+Maybe we can set a goal together to finish them!

 But learning to say the great things out loud to each other makes a huge difference in my day.